 After Dow’s death, the Legislature passed a law making Mountain Rescue Service volunteers working under New Hampshire Fish and Game covered by both life insurance and workers compensation.

 Across from the information desk at the Mount Washington summit, there is a “wall of fame” where no one wants to see their name.
 It’s the framed “Casualties of Mount Washington” poster, a list of the 161 known deaths (a total, listed below, that keeps changing) since the state park started recording them in 1849 (presumably the mountain was just as dangerous before the list began).

 The cause of most of these deaths can be summarized by the six words also tacked to the wall in a much larger font: “The Worst Weather in the World.”

-An unscientific breakdown of the list, which includes several vague causes of death “indirectly associated with Mt.
-Washington,” reveals the following reasons as the most common:
+An unscientific breakdown of the list, which includes several vague causes of death “indirectly associated with Mount Washington,” reveals the following reasons as the most common: